jayanthkoushik/alphanet/paper/sections/1_intro.md

 the classifiers for rare classes based on their position relative to visually similar classes.
 Importantly, AlphaNet updates classifiers without making any changes to the representation space, or to other classifiers in the model.
-It performs a _post-hoc_ correction, and as such, is applicable to use cases where existing base classifiers are either unavailable or fixed (e.g., due to commercial interests or data privacy protections).
+It performs a post hoc correction, and as such, is applicable to use cases where existing base classifiers are either unavailable or fixed (e.g., due to commercial interests or data privacy protections).
 The simplicity of our method lends to